aZholtikov/ESP-NOW-Gateway/README.md

 2. Possibility a device search through the Windows Network Environment via SSDP.
 3. Periodically transmission of system information to the MQTT broker (every 60 seconds) and availability status to the ESP-NOW network and to the MQTT broker (every 10 seconds).
 4. Automatically adds gateway configuration to Home Assistan via MQTT discovery as a binary_sensor.
+5. Automatically adds supported ESP-NOW devices configurations to Home Assistan via MQTT discovery.
-5. Possibility firmware update over OTA.
+6. Possibility firmware update over OTA.
-6. Web interface for settings.
+7. Web interface for settings.

 ## Notes